 An Endangered Missing Advisory (EMA) is a tool available to law enforcement agencies investigating the suspicious disappearance of at-risk missing children or other endangered persons.
 EMAs provide immediate information to the public to aid in the swift recovery of at-risk persons.
 EMAs fulfil the federally mandated requirement of the Ashanti Alert Act of 2019.

-There are guidelines for EMA activation; however, not all the following needs to be met:
+There are guidelines for EMA activation; however, not all the following need to be met:

-Do the circumstances fail to meet the criteria for an AMBER Alert?
+Do the circumstances fail to meet other alert criteria?

 Is the person missing under unexplained or suspicious circumstances?

-Is the person believed to be in danger because of age, health, mental or physical disability, and the environment or weather conditions; is he or she in the company of a potentially dangerous person; or is there any other factor that may put the person in peril?
+Is the person believed to be in danger because of age, health, mental or physical disability, or the environment or weather conditions; is he or she in the company of a potentially dangerous person; or, is there any other factor that may put the person in peril?

-Is there information that could assist the public in the safe recovery of the missing person?
+Is there information that, if disseminated to the public, could assist the public in the safe recovery of the missing person?